larsrickert/vorlesungsplan-plus/README.md

 ## Features

 1. Request courses, lectures and event at the DHBW Mosbach and Bad Mergentheim.
-2. Caching layer that speeds up API calls up to 4 times in comparison to the official StuV API.
+2. Caching layer that speeds up repeated API calls.

 ## Technologies